 As the world becomes smaller and smaller from digitization and globalization, many brands are becoming bigger and bigger.
-There was a time when being too big was a disadvantage because of the layers of bureaucracy and the lack of agility, innovation, and entrepreneurship.
+There was a time when big was a disadvantage with too many layers of bureaucracy, creating a lack of agility, innovation, and entrepreneurship.
 Digital technology has changed all of that.
 The bigger, the better.
-In the book Big Is Beautiful authors Robert Atkinson and Michael Lind conclude that large companies are more productive, innovative, and diverse than small ones.
-The number of mergers and acquisitions have doubled since 1997 to 48,825 in 2016 with a total value of $3.62 trillion.
-Last November on “Single Day”, giant online Chinese retailer, Alibaba racked up more than $38 billion in sales in 24-hours.
+In the book, Big Is Beautiful authors Robert Atkinson, and Michael Lind conclude that large companies are more productive, innovative, and diverse than small ones.
+The number of mergers and acquisitions has doubled since 1997 to 48,825 in 2016, with a total value of $3.62 trillion.
+Last November, on “Single Day,” giant online Chinese retailer, Alibaba racked up more than $38 billion in sales in 24-hours.
 To put this into perspective, this is more than the yearly GDP of countries like Paraguay and Iceland.

 Similarly, the Consumer Services category, worth $2.6 trillion (about the size of France’s GDP), is controlled by two brands: Amazon and Alibaba.
-With so much control and money, can we trust that these brands have the our best interest at heart?
-In essence, these are brand-nations with a huge responsibility to society.
-These dominant brands are accountable only to shareholders; shareholders are only interested in profits and ensuring the brands continual expansion.
-Currently, there is a major debate on whether dominant killer brands are healthy for economic growth in free enterprise world commerce.
+With so much control and money, can we trust that these brands have our best interest at heart?
+In essence, these are brand-nations with a massive responsibility to society.
+These dominant brands are accountable only to shareholders; shareholders are only interested in profits and ensuring the brand’s continual expansion.
+Currently, there is a significant debate on whether dominant killer brands are healthy for economic growth in free enterprise world commerce.

 Death Row for Past Killer Brands

 The next big shake-up wasn’t until 1983 when the Bell System monopoly was broken-up.
 Bell Systems started as a monopoly back in 1876 with the help of patents that did not expire until 1915.
 This lone brand built a massive telecommunications infrastructure network across the USA.
-Today, the many Baby Bells contains well-known brands such as: Verizon, AT&T, CenturyLink, and US West, to name a few.
+Today, the many Baby Bells contains well-known brands such as Verizon, AT&T, CenturyLink, and US West, to name a few.

 Today’s Killer App Brands